Eagle Mountain - Woodfibre Gas Pipeline project

 Pagination

-Indigenous feedback helps to improve our Eagle Mountain - Woodfibre Gas Pipeline project
+Indigenous feedback helps to improve our Eagle Mountain - Woodfibre Gas Pipeline Project

 We value working directly with local First Nations to listen to their concerns and understand their perspective.
 We’re engaging with the following First Nations to discuss the expansion project details and listen to their questions and concerns: